heyitsazar/azarmamiyev.me/content/blogs/transposition_cipher.md

 Putting these characters together based on the key, we get the encrypted message "HELOL".

-Stay tuned for the next part, where we'll dive deeper into the encryption process and see how the Transposition Cipher works in action.

 ---

 **Disclaimer:** This project is for educational purposes only.
 It's not suitable for encrypting sensitive information, and there may be bugs in the provided script.